 module swap command.

-<compiler> the version you want to use.
-For example
+<version> the version you want to use.
+For

 The module collection provides wrappers to the C, C++ and Fortran compilers.
 The command used to invoke these wrappers are listed below.